let-def/cuite/doc/CAMLregion.md

 A tricky source of bug that we highlighted in the previous section was that OCaml values get unexpectedly copied while being manipulated.
 With this new level of indirection only the pointer gets copied.
 If the GC comes and rewrites the roots, the pointer will still point to the right one.

-Looking at the operations involved in terms of lifetime, reading a value from a root makes it epheremal: the value is valid only until the next OCaml allocation -- or simply undefined if an allocation can happen in the same sequence-point.
+Looking at the operations involved in terms of lifetime, reading a value from a root makes it ephemeral: the value is valid only until the next OCaml allocation -- or simply undefined if an allocation can happen in the same sequence-point.

 When directly working with `value`, this operation is implicit.
 Working with `value*`, the operation becomes explicit and forces the developer to think about its effects -- they choose when to dereference the pointer.
 In practice, this should only happen in the primitive functions of the Garbage Collector, relieving the user of the API from this burden.